-When you raise your eyes to the sky, you are amazed as with the first stars of the night, some of them are detached from the celestial vault and they fall on the ground, not far from where he is.
+Raising his eyes to the sky, he sees astonished as with the first stars of the night, some of them detach from the celestial vault and fall on the earth, not far from where he is.

-The monk spent the whole night in prayer, confused, thanking God, until the next morning, in the company of the inhabitants of the small village of San Fitz, he went to the place where the supernatural symbols had been produced.
+The monk spent all night in prayer, confused, thanking God, until the next morning, in the company of the inhabitants of the small village of San Fitz, he went to the place where the supernatural symbols had been produced.

-Agreeing the meeting, remove the earth to find out what was under all that.
-They are surprised by the appearance of a white marble roman tomb.
+Agreeing the assembled, remove the earth to find out what was under it.
+They are surprised by the appearance of a Roman white marble tomb.

-Then, the monk Pelagius, who enjoyed a well-deserved reputation for sanctity in the region, weighed aloud the possibility that this sepulcher would keep the Remains of the Apostle Saint James the Elder, so sought by Christianity after his martyrdom.
+Then, the monk Pelagius, who had a well-deserved reputation for holiness in the region, weighed out loud the possibility that the tomb kept the remains of the very apostle Santiago the Elder, so sought after by Christianity after his martyrdom.

-They decide then to move it to a nearby sacred place, where there had been an ancient Roman cemetery and that was known as Compostum.
+They therefore decided to transfer it to a nearby sacred place, where an ancient Roman cemetery had existed and which was known as Compostum.

-Pelagio warns the bishop of Iria Flavia, Teodomiro, that due to the rumors that are circulating in Europe about the possible location in Hispania of the remains of the Apostle, considers that this appearance is very important and communicates it to the king Astur Alfonso II the Chaste with court in the city of Oviedo, who once represented in the place in the company of his nobles, ordered to build a small Romanesque church of adobe and bricks, where monks venerate the remains.
+Pelagio notifies the bishop of Iria Flavia, Teodomiro, that due to the rumors that are circulating throughout Europe about the possible location in Hispania of the remains of the Apostle, he considers this appearance to be very important and communicates it to the king Asturian Alfonso II el Casto with court in the city of Oviedo, who once personified in the place in the company of his nobles, ordered the construction of a small church with a Romanesque plan of adobe and bricks, where monks venerated the remains.

-One year later the Pope Leo III, it orders the cult to Santiago in the distant Gallaecia, and to the modest temple it replaces another new one ordered to him to build and consecrated by Alfonso III the Great, in the year 899.
+A year later on Pope Leo III, orders the cult of Santiago in the distant Gallaecia, and the modest temple is replaced by another new orderly build and consecrated by Alfonso III the Great, in the year 899.
 Already with a ship of eight meters.

-It has become by itself an exponent and symbol of the end of the Camino de Santiago for thousands and thousands of pilgrims throughout all times.
+It has become an exponent and symbol of the end of the Camino de Santiago for thousands and thousands of pilgrims throughout all times.